RealGoblins/Auto-CCS-by-RealGoblins/README.md

     "autoBanIgnore": [], // ['Growid1' , 'player2'].
 Users to ignore when using the auto-ban feature.
     "autoBuyFromStore": true, // true or false.
 This will auto-buy from the store and drop to the storage.
     "autoBuyItem": "world_lock_10_pack", // <the item name in the gt store>.
 This item will be bought using the earned gems and will be dropped to the storage
-    "autoBuyItemAmount": 1, // 1 or 2.
+    "autoBuyItemAmount": 1, // 1 or 2 or more.
 This is the amount of the *autoBuyItem* that will be bought at once.
     "autoTrash": true, // true or false.
 This decides whether the bot will auto trash farming drops, such as earth or wind essence
     "autoBuyClothes": true, // true or false.
 This decides whether the bot will auto buy 1 rare clothes pack (500 gems), in order to prevent getting "detected"
     "storageWorldName": "YOURSTORAGEWORLDHERE", // <Your storage>.The bot will drop the profit here (seeds + store items).
 The storage MUST be made of display boxes.
     "webhookBots": "", // <WEBHOOK FOR BOT STATUS>.
 This is optional.
 A summary for the progress of all bots will be shown here.
     "webhookEvents": "", // <WEBHOOK FOR BOT EVENTS>.
 This is optional.
 Bot events, such as disconnections and profit drops will be logged here.
+    "itemWhitelist": [], // Optional.
+These itemIDs will not be trashed, and will be dropped to the storage.
+    "switchAccountAfterDelay": true, // true or false.
+This will switch to a new account after a specified uptime.
+It will loop forever.
+    "switchAccountDelayMinutes": 180, // a number specifing minutes before switching to a new account from the backupAccounts list.
+    "switchAccountWhenBanned": true, // true or false.
+This will switch to a backup account when the current one is suspended.
+    "backupAccounts": [ // This is optional.
+Backup accounts will be used when an account is suspended or for switching after a specified uptime.
+        "testacc1:password",
+        "testacc2:password"
+    ],
     "worlds": [ // World|ID
         "testworld1|id",
         "testworld2|id",